What are Security Issues with Blockchain?

 Blockchain secures information by means of distributing data, or in most cases ledger, over many computers called nodes.
 It uses cryptography and consensus mechanism in order to make a blockchain immutable and secure.
-However, even the best designed blockchain systems can not be protected where advanced mathematics and software laws come into touch with people, who are competent cheaters, where things get chaotic.
+However, even the best-designed blockchain systems can not be protected where advanced mathematics and software laws come into touch with people, who are competent cheaters, where things get chaotic.

 Eclipse attack mainly focuses on isolating and taking command over a specific node in a decentralized network rather than attacking the complete network.
-If the attacker succeeds, he is able to isolate host machine from receiving any true picture of data from real network.
+If the attacker succeeds, he is able to isolate the host machine from receiving any true picture of data from a real network.

 As we know, nodes in a blockchain are in constant communication with one another.
 In this network, Nodes compare and validate data to implement consensus mechanism.
 If an attacker manages to take control of one of the node’s communication, it can fool that node into accepting false information and wasting system resources.
 He can even pretend that data is coming from rest of the network to confirm fake transactions.